 - The materials provide a variety of activities and resources for decoding and encoding words in isolation and context.
-For example, grade 2 materials include "Whole Class Transfer" cards in each lesson.
+For example, grade 3 materials include "Whole Class Transfer" cards in each lesson.
 These cards review the skill for the day in isolation with a series of words the student encodes and short decodable texts with common sight words combined with the skills taught.
 Extensions for the transfer portion of the lesson include opportunities for dictation and shared reading and extended transfer in stations where students work alone or with a partner to apply sound-spelling patterns.
-One example is "Comprehension Station, "where students apply sound-spelling rules to answer comprehension questions at the end of the Decodable Book or create their comprehension questions for the Decodable Text. - The grade 2 materials include the transfer books that provide a variety of activities and resources to support students in decoding and encoding words, which include teaching sound-spelling patterns in isolation and building on previous instruction.
+One example is "Writing Station," where students apply sound-spelling relationships when writing a story using the sentence (when applicable) from Skill Transfer as a starter.
+Students choose two words to use in a story with content they choose to create. - The materials provide activities for students to decode and encode words in isolation and context.
+For example, grade 3 includes intentional and sequential decodable books with intentional diction that supports instruction in the specific phonic skill taught that day.
+One such book for grade 3 is used after the first three phonics skills are taught and is called "Jaws the Alligator."
+This book applies the skills learned in isolation by placing them in context and then challenging students to use their sound-spelling skills to write about the book after reading it.
+The grade 3 materials include decodable texts that support the decoding and encoding of Decoding Skill #2.
+The decodable builds on the skills learned in Lessons 118-119 and reviews the skill words: center, dolphins, entry, extreme, fancy, harbor, hundred(s), invest, mixture, perform, sixteen, structure, Sydney, transit. - The grade 3 materials include the transfer books that provide a variety of activities and resources to support students in decoding and encoding words, including teaching sound-spelling patterns in isolation and building on previous instruction.
+For example, Lesson 92 practice pages contain opportunities for students to use their knowledge of the final consonant -le as part of a blend by writing words, reading words in a sentence, and a short decodable passage and texts.
 Each lesson in the student transfer books provides the opportunity to practice sound or word mapping with current and previous skill(s) transfer in isolation and within the context at the syllable, word, sentence, and paragraph levels.
-These resources and activities support students in decoding
+These resources and activities support students in decoding and encoding words with a taught sound-spelling pattern.